ellameta/Simple-basic-image-gallery/README.md

 <li>CSS3</li>
 <li>Javascript E6+</li>

-If you wish to see a live demo, please click on the link: https://ellameta.github.io/Simple-basic-image-gallery-by-me/
+If you wish to see a live demo, click on the link: https://ellameta.github.io/Simple-basic-image-gallery-by-me/